danielpereira/AoE3UnHardcoded/DLL/README.md

 Each one of the available properties of the UHC Configuration Files belongs to one of the following categories:
 * **Multi-value properties** - Accept a finite set of items and are used to assign a property (or a set of properties) to the given set of items, which may represent units or civilizations.
 * **Single-value properties** - Accept only one value and are used to assign a particular value to one of the settings of the patch or of the game itself.
 Those properties are denoted by an equal (“=”) sign, that explicitly indicates that a single particular value should be read and assigned to that property, as seen in the example code above.
-* **Struct properties** - Assign additional (and usually optional) values to particular items that are defined in an existing multi-value property.
-An item to which values will be assigned through a struct property is denoted by its index in the existing multi-value property, which is followed by the values that should be assigned to it.
+* **Struct properties** - Used to define properties that require more than one argument per item
 * **Patch Settings** - Enable a particular setting or option of the UHC Patch, and are usually set in the UHC Configuration File by the UHC Patcher.